You are currently viewing Pumpkin Decor | Using An Old Pair of Jeans

 Continue applying your fabric strips all the way around the pumpkin.

-I ended up making 2 of these.
-After deciding that I was using and old pair of jeans, I realized I didn’t need to paint my second pumpkin.
+Once I decided that I was using old jeans, I realized I didn’t need to paint my second pumpkin.

 Embellishing Pumpkin Decor

-To spruce this pumpkin decor up a bit, I decided to cut the side seams and add them around the pumpkin.
+To spruce this pumpkin decor up a bit, I decided to cut the side seams from the jeans and add them around the pumpkin.

 This mimics the indentations of a pumpkin and adds a bit more character.